 Here on the farm, I use an electric juicer.
 This makes the process very quick and easy.

-But first, rinse the crabapples with water, cut out any bad spots, and start running them through your electric juicer.
+First, rinse the crabapples with water, cut out any bad spots, and run them through your electric juicer.

 The juicer will catch all of the stems and apple seeds.
-You will need to clean the filter of your juicer periodically as it gets plugged up.
+Clean the filter of your juicer periodically as it will plug up.

 Expert tip: Lay a towel underneath the juicer to make cleanup easier.